mfocko/blog/blog/aoc-2022/02-week-2.md

 :::note

-If I were to use 2D-indexing over `[C; N]` slices, I'd probably just go with the copy-paste, cause the cost of this „monstrosity“ outweighs the benefits of no DRY.
+If I were to use 2D-indexing over `[C; N]` slices, I'd probably just go with the copy-paste, cause the cost of this “monstrosity” outweighs the benefits of no DRY.

 :::